After Sinus Lift

 Do not brush the teeth in the area of surgery for 48 hours.
 When brushing, be very gentle.
 When spitting, also be gentle.

 We may prescribe an antibiotic rinse for certain procedures.
 This rinse should be used in the morning and at bedtime after routine mouth care.
 Do not eat or drink or rinse your mouth after using the medicated rinse.
 Using this rinse more than two times a day will cause staining of your teeth.

 Do not smoke for at least two weeks after surgery, if at all.
 As discussed at your consultation, smoking dramatically increases the risk of bone graft and sinus augmentation failure.

 Partial dentures, flippers, or full dentures should not be used immediately after surgery until your post-operative appointment unless specifically instructed otherwise.
 Please contact the office if there is any question.

 If you have a temporary “flipper” to wear do not place it until the numbness in the area is gone.
 When it is placed it should not touch the gums in the area of the surgery.
 If it does, this can cause ulceration of the wound edges and breakdown of the suture margins.
 This can lead to loss of the graft.

 If you have questions about the fit of your flipper, partial or complete denture, do not wear it until your general dentist or our office can see you.

 Post-Operative Problems or Complications

-If you are aware of several small particles of graft material being discharged from your nose, let us know as well.
+- If you are aware of several small particles of graft material being discharged from your nose, let us know.

-It is our desire that your recovery be as smooth and pleasant as possible.
+It is our desire that your recovery is as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call the office.
-Please try to call during office hours; however a 24-hour answering service is available for after hours contact with a doctor.
+Please try to call during office hours; however, a 24-hour answering service is available for after hours contact with a doctor.